meshery/meshery/docs/pages/guides/mesheryctl/Running-system-checks-using-mesheryctl.md

 **Answer**: _Not necessary.
 Basic requirements are enough to pass the check._

 ##### Question: The Adapter check is failing, it returns "Auth token not found".
-**Answer**: _You can supply an authentication token by downloading from "Get Token" option in Meshery UI or by typing `mesheryctl system login`_
+**Answer**: _You can login into Meshery using `mesheryctl system login` to generate OAuth token and logging in.
+After that, the check will start to function._

 ##### Question: I have a Kubernetes cluster enabled but Meshery couldn't reach the cluster and the checks are failing!
 What to do?
 **Answer**: _To resolve this error, you can upload your kubeconfig file in the Meshery UI under settings and Meshery will reconfigure to use your Kubernetes cluster._